 The Park Authority plays an important role in providing support over a range of activities to local communities and organisations to help deliver the National Park Partnership Plan's priorities.
-In the last year we have supported Cairngorms Local Action Group Trust in its leadership and delivery of new Community Led Local Development funding streams; continued our support of the Cairngorms 2030 Heritage Horizons Programme involving a wide range of partners across a variety of sectors.
+In the last year we have supported Cairngorms Local Action Group Trust in its leadership and delivery of new Community Led Local Development funding streams; continued our support of the Cairngorms Capercaillie Project; and led the Development Phase of the Cairngorms 2030 Heritage Horizons Programme involving a wide range of partners across a variety of sectors.
 All of these have been significant, community and partner led programmes of activity.
 Our management and internal control structures ensure that support for these community-based delivery entities is separated from the core activities of the Authority, while ensuring that our support helps them achieve "best practice" in their operations.